What is angioplasty?

 How to prepare for angioplasty

-Your preparation will depend on your medical condition at the time of the procedure, and any medications you are taking.
+Your preparation will depend on your medical condition at the time of the procedure, and any medicines you are taking.

-Your doctor might ask you to stop taking certain medications that can thin the blood and cause bleeding.
+Your doctor might ask you to stop taking certain medicines that can thin the blood and cause bleeding.
 You will probably have to fast for several hours.

 What happens during angioplasty

-A thin wire is inserted into the artery and used to guide a small tube with the balloon on the end.
+A very thin tube (catheter) with the balloon on the end is then passed through the sheath.
 When it reaches the narrowing, the balloon is inflated to stretch the artery, then the wire and balloon are removed.

-For angioplasty of an artery supplying the heart, a small wire mesh tube (called a stent) is usually placed in the artery to help keep it open after the procedure.
+Often this is enough to open the artery.
+But sometimes for angioplasty of an artery supplying the heart or brain, a small wire mesh tube (called a stent) is placed in the artery to help keep it open after the procedure.

 Angioplasty usually takes 30-60 minutes.